Learning Objects for Methods

 The standard example of a recursive method is one that computes the factorial function:

-The recursion is terminated by defining n!=1 for n1.
+The recursion is terminated by defining n!=1 for n≤1.

-• The main method calls the method factorial with the actual parameter 5.
-This creates an activation record with the formal parameter n initialized to 5.
+mainmethod calls the methodfactorialwith the actual parameter 5.
+This creates an activation record with the formal parameterninitialized to 5. - To compute the expression in the second return statement, the method

-• Finally, factorial is called with actual parameter 1.
-This call creates a new activation record as usual, but does not cause factorial to be invoked again.
+factorialis called with actual parameter 1.
+This call creates a new activation record as usual, but does not causefactorialto be invoked again.
 Instead, the value 1 is returned and the activation record is deallocated.
-Just before the method returns, select the tab Call Tree above the graphic display; the sequence of calls from main to the sequence of recursive calls is displayed.
-Select Theater to return to the animated display.
+Just before the method returns, select the tabCall Treeabove the graphic display; the sequence of calls frommainto the sequence of recursive calls is displayed.
+SelectTheaterto return to the animated display. - The recursive sequence unfolds: each returned value is used to compute a new value to be returned by that call of

 Exercise Write a recursive method to compute the n'th Fibonacci number: